Local testing on Linux

 Click Open tunnel

-and wait a few seconds.
-Browserling will open a tunnel for you.
+and Browserling will open a tunnel for you.
 Next, copy the ssh

 command: